Jean Lenti Ponsetto

 Ponsetto was named to her current position on July 1, 2002 and the Blue Demons have experienced tremendous success both on and off the playing field ever since.
-Improvements in fundraising, facilities, student-athlete welfare and postseason participation by Blue Demon teams have grown under her watch.
-Ponsetto also guided the DePaul efforts in 2003 when the University announced it would join the BIG EAST Conference in 2005.
+She also guided the DePaul efforts in 2003 when the University announced it would join the BIG EAST Conference in 2005.

-An advocate for student-athlete welfare, Ponsetto initiated and provided the leadership for the Sullivan-McGrath Athletics Capital Campaign, which yielded the funding resources for the renovation of Wish Soccer Field, the creation of the Cacciatore Softball Stadium and renovation of the Cherry Family Indoor Track at the Ray Meyer Fitness and Recreation Center.
-She also spearheaded partnerships for DePaul's track and golf programs and secured facilities for training and competition at Lane Stadium and Ruffled Feathers Golf Club.
+An advocate for student-athlete welfare, Ponsetto initiated and provided the leadership for the Sullivan-McGrath Athletics Capital Campaign which has yielded the funding resources for the renovation of Wish Soccer Field, the creation of the Cacciatore Softball Stadium and renovation of the Cherry Family Indoor Track at the Ray Meyer Center.

-During her 10 years at the helm of the department, 14 of the 15 Blue Demon athletic programs have represented the school in NCAA championships including 10 straight NCAA appearances by the women's basketball team with two Sweet Sixteen appearances, two trips to the Women's College World Series for the softball program, four men's basketball postseason appearances in the NIT and NCAA, men's soccer's initial trip to the NCAA Tournament after winning the BIG EAST Conference regular season title in 2007, and women's tennis earning its first berth to the NCAA Championship in 2010.
+During her time at the helm of the department, 14 of the 15 Blue Demon athletic programs have represented the school in NCAA championships including 15 straight NCAA appearances by the women's basketball team, two trips to the Women's College World Series for the softball program, and trips to the NCAA Tournament by the men's and women's soccer programs after winning BIG EAST Conference regular season titles.

-In the spring of 2009, Ponsetto was named Under Armour AD of the Year for the NCAA Division I Central Region.
+In the spring of 2009, she was named Under Armour Athletic Director of the Year for the NCAA Division I Central Region.
 For the second time in her career, Ponsetto was presented NACWAA's Administrator of the Year Award in 2003 and was the organization's president in 2005-06.
-Most recently, she added duties as president of the Division I-AAA Athletics Directors Association (D1-AAA ADA) for 2009-10.
+She added duties as president of the Division I-AAA Athletics Directors Association (D1-AAA ADA) for 2009-10.
 Prior to being named president, she was the second vice president for the I-AAA Athletics Directors Association.

 A former four-sport standout for DePaul, Ponsetto boasts a wealth of experience in three areas of DePaul athletics: as a student-athlete, coach and administrator.
 She had spent seven years as the senior associate director of athletics after serving 12 years as the associate director and two as an assistant director before assuming her current job in 2002.

 Ponsetto served the NCAA as a member of the Division I Men's Basketball Enhancement Group and is an NCAA Champion, a program highlighting key NCAA administrators to act as spokespeople from the membership on NCAA issues.
+Ponsetto also chairs the Collegiate Women’s Sports Awards Board of Directors and the Wade Trophy Selection Committee and is the past president of NACWAA and a member of the NACDA Division I-AAA Board of Directors.
 In recent years, Ponsetto served on the NCAA Division I Men's Basketball Issues Committee, the Division I Women's Basketball Task Force, the Division I Recruiting/Early Scholarship Offer Working Group, the NCAA Amateurism Clearinghouse Advisory Group and the NCAA Work/Life Balance Task Force.
-She was also a past president of NACWAA and a member of the NACDA Division I-AAA Board of Directors.

 Ponsetto spent a five-year term as Chair of the 49-member NCAA Division I Championships/Competition Cabinet, a position she assumed in 1998 after one year as a member of the Cabinet.
 She was the first woman to chair a Cabinet and had the longest tenure as a Cabinet chair.
 Under Ponsetto's leadership, the Championships/Competition Cabinet had several accomplishments, most notably the expansion of championship opportunities to include all conference champions, an improved awards program, a review of the Association's bylaws with regard to playing and practice seasons, authorization and format structure for all championships, establishment of a comprehensive certification process for the I-A Football Bowl Games and certified events.
 During her tenure she was a member of the NCAA Division I Budget Committee and served as an adviser to the NCAA President during the NCAA negotiations with ESPN which yielded additional championship appearances and revenue for the Association.